Frank C. Lang

 Frank Christian Lang (September 13, 1918 – December 29, 2008) was a highly decorated officer in the United States Marine Corps with the rank of major general.
 A veteran of three wars, Lang began his career as fighter pilot in World War II and rose to the command of Marine Aircraft Group during the Vietnam War.
 Lang was promoted to the general's rank following the war and held several important assignments including command of 1st and 3rd Marine Aircraft Wings.
 He completed his career as Deputy Commander, Fleet Marine Force, Pacific in 1978.

 Early career and World War II

-Frank C. Lang was born on September 13, 1918 in New Rochelle, New York, the son of Christian and Marie Lang.
-Following the high school, he worked for Vought-Sikorsky as an aircraft and engine mechanic, before entered the New Haven Teachers State College in New Haven, Connecticut.
+Frank C. Lang was born on September 13, 1918, in New Rochelle, New York, the son of Christian and Marie Lang.
+Following the high school, he worked for Vought-Sikorsky as an aircraft and engine mechanic, before entering the New Haven Teachers State College in New Haven, Connecticut.